 The natural soothing qualities of Clary Sage help reduce skin inflammation and heal rashes.
 It also helps regulate and balance the production of natural skin oils, making it a great oil for both oily and dry skin.
 Aromatherapy: Clary sage helps relieve stress, anxiety, irritability, and depression and induces feelings of relaxation, clarity, and calmness.

 Clove Bud essential oil has antiseptic, antibacterial, and pain-relieving benefits.
 Its warming qualities may help ease arthritis and muscle aches.
 Aromatherapy: The spicy aroma reduces fatigue, stress, irritability, and headaches.

 Coriander helps balance natural skin oil production for a brighter, healthier complexion, helps soothe irritated skin, and is used in massages to relieve muscular aches and pains.
 Aromatherapy: Coriander, an invigorating, stimulating oil helps combat fatigue, nervous stress and lethargy.

 Cypress Essential Oil

-A good natural deodorant, cypress is an astringent useful for oily and blemished skin.
+Cypress essential oil is an astringent useful for oily and blemished skin.
+Its ability to enhance circulation can help brighten dull complexions.
 In hair care, cypress oil is used to reduce oiliness in the scalp and is good for dandruff.
-Often included in regimens for treating hair loss since it helps increase circulation to the follicles.
+Aromatherapy: The fresh warm, earthy, scent induces a calming and relaxing effect to help relieve nervous stress and anxiety.

 Eucalyptus Essential Oil